-Most international students look for a part-time job.
-It is a good way to integrate into the Finnish society and start networking outside the campus.
+Most international students look for part-time jobs.
+It is a good way to integrate into Finnish society and start networking outside the campus.
 It is also a way to cover your living costs in Finland.
-This article compiles the best tips on how to find a part-time job in Finland.
+This article compiles the best tips for finding a part-time job in Finland.

-As a student, you can work for up to 25 hours a week.
-During the summer months when there are no classes, there is no limit to the working hours.
-Finnish law does not define a minimum wage, however, the lowest salaries range between 7 to 8 euros per hour.
+You can work up to 25 hours a week as a student.
+During the summer months, when there are no classes, there is no limit to the working hours.
+Finnish law does not define a minimum wage; however, the lowest salaries range between 7 to 8 euros per hour.
 Students usually earn between 9 to 13 euros per hour depending on the sector and working hours.
-Evening shifts and Sundays pay better, and sectors such as software engineering and information technology pay well for students.
+Evening shifts and Sundays pay better, and software engineering and information technology sectors pay well for students.

 There are two peak seasons during the year when employers are looking to recruit new staff: the time before the winter break (December) and the time before the summer break.
 Your chances are higher if you try to apply during these times of the year, but it is advisable to do it well in advance.

 Try to apply to as many jobs as you can.
-While waiting for the reply, call the recruiter directly to demonstrate that you are really motivated for the job.
+While waiting for the reply, call the recruiter directly to demonstrate your motivation for the job.
 The phone conversation will give you a chance to give a good impression.

 Types of part-time work

-Working in a restaurant, cleaning or delivering food or newspapers are common part-time jobs for both Finnish and international students.
-Part-time cleaners usually work through a reputable Finnish company and it is not a job to be frowned upon.
-Students that take up cleaning as a part-time job tend to work in locations such as hotels, restaurants, ferries, shopping malls or company offices.
+Working in a restaurant, cleaning, or delivering food or newspapers are common part-time jobs for both Finnish and international students.
+Part-time cleaners usually work through a reputable Finnish company, which is not a job to be frowned upon.
+Students that take up cleaning as a part-time job tend to work in locations such as hotels, restaurants, ferries, shopping malls, or company offices.

-Students that choose to work in a restaurant or cafeteria might wash dishes, waiter or help in the kitchen.
-If you would like to work in a restaurant or in a coffee shop, you must have a certificate called a hygiene passport that demonstrates that you know how to handle unpacked and easily perishable foods.
+Students working in a restaurant or cafeteria might wash dishes, wait, or help in the kitchen.
+If you would like to work in a restaurant or a coffee shop, you must have a certificate called a hygiene passport demonstrating that you know how to handle unpacked and easily perishable foods.
 Employers prefer to recruit students who already have a hygiene passport.
-Therefore, it is wise to get the passport before applying for a job.
-It will be an asset in your CV.
+Therefore, getting a passport before applying for a job is wise.
+It will be an asset to your CV.

 Where to look for a job

 Probably the most important thing is to be active and keep networking within and outside the campus.
-Word of mouth is a very powerful tool and people tend to find a job through a recommendation of friends or acquaintances.
+Word of mouth is a very powerful tool, and people tend to find a job through a recommendation from friends or acquaintances.
 Keep your LinkedIn profile updated and utilize the career services at your university.
 Let everybody know that you are looking for a job.

-Job announcements are published on job seeking websites and on the companies’ own website.
-The government’s job search portal is called TE services.
-Private job seeking pages include Monster, Barona, Adecco, and The Hub.
-There are some portals such as Indeed and Duunitori that use mostly Finnish language in the announcements, so turn on Google translate to find the suitable job for you.
-Well-known cleaning companies in Finland such as Sol and Freska and food delivery companies such Foodora and Wolt are often looking for new staff.
+Job announcements are published on job-seeking websites and on the company’s own websites.
+The government’s job search portal is called TE Services.
+Private job-seeking pages include Monster, Barona, Adecco, and The Hub.
+Some portals, such as Indeed and Duunitori, use mostly the Finnish language in the announcements, so turn on Google Translate to find a suitable job for you.
+Well-known cleaning companies in Finland, such as Sol and Freska, and food delivery companies, like Foodora and Wolt, are often looking for new staff.

 How to find a part-time job in your field

 If you want to find a job related to your major, it may take more time and effort to get the job.
-It is particularly important to start networking from the day one and proactively utilizing the career services at your university.
+It is particularly important to start networking from day one and proactively utilize the career services at your university.

-Edunation offers several degree programs that pave your way to a successful career in computer sciences and information technology sector.
+Edunation offers several degree programs that pave the way to a successful career in computer science and information technology.
 These include:

-- Bachelor of Engineering in ICT at Turku University of Applied Sciences specializing in cybersecurity and internet of things, both very relevant skills in the future.
+- Bachelor of Engineering in ICT at Turku University of Applied Sciences specializing in cybersecurity and the Internet of things, both very relevant skills in the future.

 Read more about working in Finland on our blog.